 The most recommended solution to the ambiguity problem is the use of a formal requirements specification languages, such as SCR [13], or a semi-formal requirements specification languages, such as UML [1], rather than natural language.
 Such a language has a more-or-less well-defined semantics.
 Thus, the degree of ambiguity in requirements is at least significantly diminished if not eliminated.
-However, even when such a language is used, the initial requirements are written in natural language.
+However, a requirements specification language can solve the problem only if all stakeholders can read and write requirements using the language.
+Usually, the more formal the language, the fewer the stakeholders that can read and write the language.
+Moreover, even when such a language is used, the initial requirements are written in natural language.
 These initial requirements must be translated into the formal or semi-formal language by a requirements engineer.
 During this translation, an ambiguous informal requirement is often not recognized as such, and it ends up becoming an unambiguously wrong formal or semi-formal requirement, if it is unconsciously misinterpreted.
-Such a misinterpretation can slip through undetected, because the client's domain experts are often not able to read the formal or semi-formal language well enough to detect a meaning different from their experiences or intentions.
+Such a misinterpretation can slip through undetected, because of stakeholders' aversion to reading requirements written in a formal or semi-formal language.
+Simulation, another way of validating formal requirements, can show only the presence of misinterpretations but not their absence.